kdan-mobile-software-ltd/error_response/README.md

 ### Success Response

 The success response is used when the request is success.
+The response body is a hash with a `data` key.

 ```ruby
 # in controller actions